joelguerrero/cloud-based-cad-paper/README.md

 https://github.com/onshape-public/apikey/tree/master/python

-To use the image similarity scripts in the static mixer, you need to install paraview in headless mode (for usingg pvbatch).
+To use the image similarity scripts in the static mixer, you need to install paraview in headless mode (for using pvbatch).